Barack Obama 2008 presidential primary campaign: Religion, citizenship, and loyalty

 Various criticisms were made during the campaign concerning Obama's religious background and heritage, both by political opponents and by some members of the media.

 In 2004, conservative columnist Andy Martin issued a press release alleging that Obama had "sought to misrepresent his heritage," indirectly triggering one of the first viral emails spreading false rumors about Obama's background.

 The issue lay fallow for almost three years, but picked up again in late 2006, as the announcement of Obama's presidential candidacy approached.
 In October, a conservative blog, Infidel Bloggers Alliance, reposted Martin's press release in response to a question about Obama's heritage.
 Then, on December 26, conservative activist Ted Sampley, co-founder of Vietnam Veterans Against John Kerry, posted a column suggesting Obama was a secret Muslim, heavily quoting Martin's original press release.
 Shortly afterward, many chain e-mails began circulating claiming that Obama was a hypothetical "Manchurian Candidate".
 According to Hayes, one of these emails was forwarded to Snopes within hours of Sampley's story.
 Hayes believes that the email was likely a slightly altered version of the Sampley article, which was in turn heavily based on Martin's 2004 press release.
 Martin told Hayes that he got numerous calls once the emails began circulating.
 When the callers asked him if he wrote the release, Martin replied, "They are all my children."

 In January 2007, two of the Obama campaign's first hires were opposition researchers, immediately assigned to debunk these e-mails.

-On January 17, 2007, the day after Obama announced his candidacy, the Internet magazine Insight published an article claiming that Clinton campaign staff had told them that Obama had attended a Muslim seminary as a child in Indonesia and that they were planning to use that information against him during the upcoming primary election campaign.
-The Clinton and Obama campaigns quickly denounced the allegations.
-Investigations by CNN, ABC and others showed that Obama had not, as Insight had written, attended an Islamic seminary.
-Instead, for his first three years abroad Obama attended St. Francis Assisi Catholic School, and in his last year he transferred to State Elementary School Menteng Besuki, an Indonesian public school for children of all faiths.
+On January 17, 2007, the day after Obama announced his candidacy, the Internet magazine Insight on the News published an article claiming that Clinton campaign staff had told them that Obama had attended a Muslim seminary as a child in Indonesia and that they were planning to use that information against him during the upcoming primary election campaign.
+The Clinton campaign quickly denounced the allegation.
+Investigations by CNN, ABC and others showed that Obama had not attended an Islamic school in Indonesia as Insight on the News had claimed.
+Obama for his first three years abroad attended St. Francis Assisi Catholic School, and in his last year he transferred to State Elementary School Menteng Besuki, an Indonesian public school for children of all faiths.
 A series of Chicago Tribune reports found that "[w]hen Obama attended 4th grade in 1971, Muslim children spent two hours a week studying Islam, and Christian children spent those two hours learning about the Christian religion."
 The series also stated: "In fact, Obama's religious upbringing in Indonesia depended more on the conventions of the schools he attended than on any decision by him, his mother or his stepfather.
 When he was at a Catholic school for three years, he prayed as a Catholic.
 When he was at a public school for a year, he learned about Islam."
-In May 2008 Insight ceased publication.
+In May 2008 Insight on the News ceased publication.